CoQ10’s Health Benefits: Energy, Heart, and Eyes

 If you have high blood pressure, heart disease, diabetes, vision problems…CoQ10 could be very useful here, as well.

-That’s why I prescribe CoQ10 for nearly all of my patients older than 40.
+That’s why I prescribe CoQ10 for nearly everyone older than 40.
 Studies show that my recommended daily dose of just 100 milligrams of CoQ10 per day can help:

 - Support healthy blood pressure in as little as 3 weeks